Instance-wise Occlusion and Depth Orders in Natural Scenes: InstaOrder Information

 \subsection{Wages}

-We annotated \textsc{InstaOrder} by crowd-sourcing, and the total amount of money given to workers are \$35,000.
+We annotated \textsc{InstaOrder} by crowd-sourcing, and the total amount of money given to workers is \$35,000.
 The workers are paid based on the number of annotations.
 Before the crowd-sourcing begins, we monitor unprofessional workers and measure the average time taken for one annotation to set the proper reward.
-Based on the time, we set different rewards for occlusion and depth order annotation.
+We set different rewards for occlusion and depth order annotation based on the time.

 After crowd-sourcing finishes, we check the actual annotation times by crowd workers.
-On average, it took 2.68 seconds for a single occlusion order annotation and took 5.05 seconds for a single depth order annotation.
+On average, it took 2.68 seconds for a single occlusion order annotation and 5.05 seconds for a single depth order annotation.
 With this speed, the hourly rewards we give are \$6 for the occlusion order task and \$4.5 for the depth order task.
 We also provide \$45 for each of the top 50 depth order annotators to promote the task.
 This reward design motivated crowd workers, and our task was popular on the crowd-sourcing platform.
 As a result, a total of 3,659 workers participated in the task, and the annotation job just took a month.